 - Carrier frequency range is approximately from 2.2 MHz to 3.8 MHz (2,200,000 cycles per second to 3,800,000 cycles per second).

-- Power output is variable with an average power output of 115 watts (at 140 milli-amps showing on the meter).
+- Power output is variable with an peak power output of 280 watts (at 250 milli-amps showing on the meter).

 Remember that modern solid state equipment uses lower voltage and high current output, but the M.O.P.A. is a high voltage low current output.
 This is the same method used in the 1930-1950 equipment.